FosterToster/parametrica/readme.md

 Field[bool](1)
 ```
 This principle guarantees that you will always have value of expected type in your field.\
-It may be necessary for comparison, for example ('1234' != 1234).
+It may be necessary for comparison.

 #### <span name="head-15">With Fieldset children</span>
-`Field` of type which is inherited from `Fieldset` does not require any default value because all defaults alredy was defined in `Fieldset`'s child.\
+`Field` of type which is inherited from `Fieldset` does not require any default value because all defaults alredy been defined in its type.\
 But you always able to override it by two similar ways:
   - By `Fieldset` instance\
   Just pass instance of your fieldset as default value on `Field` initialization